 Get Organized and Declutter

 The more organized you are, the less likely it is that accidents will occur.
 Decluttering your workplace will ensure that common mishaps such as tripping, falling and other incidents will be prevented.
+You can sell your unwanted electronics on sites like Backflip.

 Get Advice from Building Professionals